lsst-dm/dmtn-234/index.rst

 Users of deployments that use federated identity will authenticate using their account at their local institution, or their choice of a cloud identity provider such as GitHub or Google.
 That institution will, in turn, release their identity to the Science Platform.
-This source of identity is discussed in detail in :ref:`Federated identity <federated-identity>`.
+This source of identity is discussed in detail in :ref:`federated-identity`.

 The other two options are:

 #.
 GitHub
 #.
 Local identity provider supporting OpenID Connect

-If GitHub is used as the identity provider, identity information will be taken from the user's GitHub account information, and the user's groups (see :ref:`Groups <groups>`) will be derived from the user's organization and team memberships on GitHub.
+If GitHub is used as the identity provider, identity information will be taken from the user's GitHub account information, and the user's groups (see :ref:`groups`) will be derived from the user's organization and team memberships on GitHub.
 If a local identity provider is used, identity and group information will be read either from an associated LDAP server or from the identity token provided by the OpenID Connect authentication process.

 In all cases, the user identity provider is also the primary source of user authentication.
-After a user has authenticated via their identity provider, they may create an authentication token for programmatic access to the Science Platform (see :ref:`Token authentication <token-auth>`).
+After a user has authenticated via their identity provider, they may create an authentication token for programmatic access to the Science Platform (see :ref:`token-auth`).
 However, they must authenticate via their identity provider first.

 The Science Platform will not store or verify any user authentication information, such as passwords, access codes, or certificates, apart from the tokens issued by the Science Platform after a successful authentication.